Publishing guidelines

 • date (YYYY-MM-DD)

-• author (organizer name)
+• author (organiser name)

 • author-title: Organizer